kshakib22/second-brain/content/Programming/Backend Dev/Expressjs/1-Basics of express and backend.md

 - **res.render()** is used to send dynamic HTML pages.
 These pages can change based on variables, user input, or data retrieved from a database.
 - Dynamic pages are useful for user dashboards, content management systems, e-commerce sites, etc., where content needs to adapt to the user or context.
 - EJS is used for *server side rendering*  where processing is done before it is sent back to user.
+- Pay attention to how JS loops are written line-by-line in EJS and how curly braces are closed.